Emik03/wawa/apidocs/wawa.Schemas/wawa.Schemas/TweaksSetting/From.md

 [TweaksSettingAttribute](../../../wawa.Schemas/wawa.Schemas/TweaksSettingAttribute.md)

-The [TweaksSettingAttribute](../../../wawa.Schemas/wawa.Schemas/TweaksSettingAttribute.md) for the parameter `member`\.
-If the `System.Reflection.MemberInfo` has no [TweaksSettingAttribute](../../../wawa.Schemas/wawa.Schemas/TweaksSettingAttribute.md) annotations, then the default instance is returned\.
-If the parameter
+The [TweaksSettingAttribute](../../../wawa.Schemas/wawa.Schemas/TweaksSettingAttribute.md) of the parameter `member`\.
+If the parameter `member` has no [TweaksSettingAttribute](../../../wawa.Schemas/wawa.Schemas/TweaksSettingAttribute.md) annotations, then the default instance is returned\.
-`member` is not a field or property, then `null` is returned instead\.
+If the parameter `member` isn't of type `EventInfo`, `System.Reflection.FieldInfo`, or `PropertyInfo`, then `null` is returned\.